shelbyd/shelbyd.github.io/_posts/2015-01-25-test_smells.md

 Your tests can fail before getting to the action of your test.

 Don't do this.
-If you feel the need to have an expectation in your setup code, you need simpler setup or to extract a dependency that can encapsulate that setup in a stub.
+If you feel the need to have an expectation in your setup, you need simpler setup or to extract a dependency that can encapsulate that setup in a stub.
 Also, if that expectation starts to fail, many tests will fail and you cannot identify the interesting failures.

-- Don't include expectations in setup code
+- Don't include expectations in setup
-- If tempted to include expectations in setup code, create a new test that has that expectation
+- If tempted to include expectations in setup, create a new test that has that expectation

 Big Actions
 -----------